 Be on the look out for these trends and more in the tile industry!

 Excerpts from TILE Magazine March/April 2017 Issue

-Coverings is the annual international trade fair and expo dedicated exclusively to showcasing the newest in ceramic tile and natural stone- this year held in Orlando, Florida.
-Coverings will be filled with seemingly endless rows of exhibits displaying the newest in aesthetics and technology in both the stone and tile industries.
+Coverings is the annual international trade fair and expo dedicated to showcasing the newest in ceramic tile and natural stone.
+This year it was held in Orlando, Florida.
+Coverings will be filled with seemingly endless rows of exhibits, displaying the newest in aesthetics and technology in both the stone and tile industries.